 Let me give you another example using The Beatles.
 I like the song “With a Little Help from My Friends“.
 Truth be told, I like the Joe Cocker version much better.

-He didn't write the song, but he made it his own with a different arrangement.
+He didn’t write the song but made it his own with a different arrangement.
 Tina Turner did the same thing with “Proud Mary.“

 Those were some of their biggest hits, influenced by someone else.

 8: To Get Better, Hang Out With People Who Are Better Than You